 DNS retrieves the data from underlying IP addresses when asked by the browser.
 If the browser cannot load the video, then there may be an issue with the DNS response.

-The DNS settings are automatically set by the network you are connected with, but you can change the DNS; this is absolutely fine, and you will not face any Ping or internet issues.
+The DNS settings are automatically set by the network you are connected to, but you can change the DNS; this is fine, and you will not face any Ping or internet issues.

 18. Update the Browser